Richie Rich (film): Reception

 The film has been met with mixed-to-negative reception.
 A Los Angeles Times reviewer praised the actors' portrayal of characters in the film.
 Roger Ebert gave the film 3 out of 4 stars saying he was surprised how much he enjoyed it and said that though it was not the greatest film, he liked that it had style and did not go for cheap payoffs.
 Richie Rich earned a Razzie Award nomination for Macaulay Culkin as Worst Actor for his performance in the film (also for Getting Even with Dad and The Pagemaster) but lost the award to Kevin Costner for Wyatt Earp.
+Culkin was also nominated for a YoungStar Award in the category of Best Performance by a Young Actor in a Comedy Film, but lost the award to Joseph Gordon-Levitt for Angels in the Outfield.

 Richie Rich received a 26% rating on Rotten Tomatoes based on 23 reviews, with an average rating of 4.5/10.
 The site's critical consensus reads: "With Macaulay Culkin barely registering any emotion, Richie Rich feels disjointed and free of a sense of fun and wonderment."
 On Metacritic, the film has a weighted average score of 49 out of 100 based on 17 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 The film grossed $38 million at the box office in the United States and Canada and the same internationally for a worldwide total of $76 million on a $40 million budget.
 It was an even bigger home video success, with $125 million in VHS rentals and, as of April 1997, $44.2 million in retail sales, the studio receiving 75%.